fadi426/H-M-API/README.md

 This endpoint will retrieve the product information of dresses for the woman gender category.

 https://hmapi.000webhostapp.com/index.php/divided/Jeans
-This endpoint will retrieve the product information of jeans for the divided gender category
+This endpoint will retrieve the product information of jeans for the divided gender category.